themetalfleece/cf-workers-pokemon-scrapper-api/README.md

-# Cloudflare Workers Pokemon Scrapper & API
+# Cloudflare Workers Pokemon Scraper & API

 ## Description
 This is an example project of a web scraper which runs with a cron job on Cloudflare Workers, and an API worker which accompanies it.

-Upon getting data, they get inserted to a KV namespace so they are on the edge and easily available.
+Upon scraping data, they get inserted to a KV namespace so they are on the edge and easily available.

 Then, the API worker is ready to fetch data from that KV namespace and serve them.
-It also lived on the edge, offering blazingly fast response times.
+It also lives on the edge, offering blazingly fast response times.
 Cloudflare cache is also used per request.

 Given that both workers are on the edge and get executed only when needed, this project scales very well.